mattkretz/mattkretz.github.io/_posts/2026-04-28-vision-rse-institute.md

 Today, the community recognition is growing.

 What I envision isn't just another coordination body or networking platform.
-It's a service organization that does the hard work of consolidating effort, preventing or reducing duplication, and moving complexity upward where it can be managed professionally.
+It's a service organization that does the hard work of consolidating effort, preventing or reducing duplication, and shifting complexity to shared infrastructure where it can be managed professionally.
 This means making difficult decisions about which projects to consolidate, which standards to champion, and which architectural patterns to promote.